+1. Amazon.
 Amazon may seem like a last resort when it comes to saving money on diapers, but it is a great resource!
-You can join Amazon Moms which will save you up to 20% off of diapers, wipes and other baby products.
+You can join Amazon Family which will save you up to 20% off of diapers, wipes and other baby products.
 Your orders will always ship for free and you can even set them up for regular, automatic shipping intervals.

+3. Try another Store Brand.
 Often, the store brands are the same as name brands — just in different packaging.
 It might be worth it to purchase a smaller package to see how they work.
 Make sure that they do not leak and that your child doesn’t have any reaction to the product.
 These brands can be as much as 10 – 25% less expensive than the name brand counterparts — but work just as well!

+4. Compare Product Packaging.
 When you get ready to buy, check the per unit price.
 It might be less expensive to purchase 2 smaller packages rather than one big one.
 Sometimes these prices are printed right on the store shelf, but if not, you can quickly do the math.
 If you happen to have a coupon to save $1 off of each smaller package you can sometimes come out ahead and pay less per diaper.